oisin/verbosnarf/README.md

  * Use the Amazon request id to make sure we don't double up in the database at any point
  * Make the date range work
  * Create first stab at front end page with simple results!
+ * Apply IP lookup to store country/city data based on IP
+ * Mark locations on map
  * Add a way to tell it to read arbitrary dates to fill the db
  * Deploy to PaaS of some sort
  * Read in all the things